jruns/disable-autosuggest/README.md

 ## How it Works

 ### Bing
+We disable the autocomplete/autosuggest feature by blocking the autocomplete endpoint.

+### Brave Search
-We disable Bing's autocomplete/autosuggest feature by blocking the autocomplete endpoint.
+We disable the autocomplete/autosuggest feature by blocking the autocomplete endpoint.

 ### DuckDuckGo
-We disable DuckDuckGo's autocomplete/autosuggest feature by blocking the autocomplete endpoint.
+We disable the autocomplete/autosuggest feature by blocking the autocomplete endpoint.

 ### Google
-We disable Google's autocomplete/autosuggest feature on Google search pages by blocking the search autocomplete endpoint.
+We disable the autocomplete/autosuggest feature on Google search pages by blocking the search autocomplete endpoint.
 We also modify the CSS of the search box to round out the input box without the suggestions.

+### Startpage
+We disable the autocomplete/autosuggest feature by blocking the autocomplete endpoint.

 ### Yahoo
-We disable Yahoo's autocomplete/autosuggest feature by blocking the autocomplete endpoint.
+We disable the autocomplete/autosuggest feature by blocking the autocomplete endpoint.

 ## Firefox Installation instructions
 1. Download a release xpi file from this github repo